What is disposable income?

 • Don’t forget sporadic spending like haircuts, school trips and medicines

-• Don’t forget to factor in large spends like Christmas and summer holidays
+• Factor in large spends like Christmas and summer holidays

-• Use a spreadsheet program to help you see things clearly
+• Create a spreadsheet to help you see the value of your expenses clearly

-• Use your bank, credit and debit card statements to help you
+• Use your bank, credit and debit card statements to assess your expenses and spending habits

 • Don’t forget to include any debt repayments you make each month

-• Remember to factor in any cash withdrawals you make
+• Remember to factor in any regular cash withdrawals you might make

 How to have more disposable income